 A drum sounded.
 The crowd stopped as one and turned towards city hall to see a drummer standing on top of the steps.
 With his next strike a second drummer flashed into existence from beneath the aug layer.
 The two struck again simultaneously, and a third appeared, and then again and again, a new drummer being added with each strike until there were eleven standing in a row.
 They beat their drums in unison, faster now, the tempo building continuously.
 Spotlights pointed skywards illuminating clouds swirling in blues and greys, the wild perturbations folding unnaturally inwards on themselves.
 An eye formed at the centre of the building storm.

-‘You’re going to love this,’ Karen whispered in his ear.
+‘You’re going to love this,’ Hannah whispered in his ear.

 ‘You’re right,’ Harry whispered.
 ‘I wish I could do that.’
-Karen pulled herself in closer.
+Hannah pulled herself in closer.

 As Yuri stood from his hunch inside the smoke, the crowd erupted in applause.
 He stood tall, arms outstretched, his bald head peeking from a black coat studded with coloured crystals.
 He bowed very slightly to the crowd as the drumming continued, his bulging eyes washing over the guests as he viewed them intensely.